Skip to main content

 Biography

 Stephanie received her M. Arch from The Ohio State University, where she was the Graduate Enrichment Fellow and a recipient of the Architecture Research Travel Award.
-She received her Master of Arts in Gastronomy from Boston University with a Communication Focus, and she received her B.A. in Architectural Studies from Ithaca College, where she was a Martin Luther King Jr. Scholar.
-Her work has been exhibited in Columbus, Los Angeles, Denver, Cincinnati, Lexington, Lake Forest, Lubbock, New York City, Chicago, and Tallinn, Estonia.
-She has taught at the Ohio State University, Columbus College of Art and Design, Texas Tech University, Virginia Tech, University of Houston and was the 2020 Visiting Teaching Fellow at the School of Architecture at Taliesin.
+She received her Master of Arts in Gastronomy from Boston University and her B.A. in Architectural Studies from Ithaca College, where she was a Martin Luther King Jr. Scholar.
+Her work has been exhibited in Barcelona, Columbus, Los Angeles, Denver, Cincinnati, Lexington, Lake Forest, Lubbock, New York City, Chicago, and Tallinn, Estonia.
+She has taught at the Ohio State University, Columbus College of Art and Design, Texas Tech University, Virginia Tech, University of Houston, and was the 2020 Visiting Teaching Fellow at the School of Architecture at Taliesin.